-The CNC press brake also can checks for errors during the bending process, switching between different bending modes, positioning desired bending angles and length.
+The CNC press brake can also check for errors during the bending process, switch between different bending modes, and position desired to bend angles and lengths.

-Additionally, the CNC system is able to calculate the correct bending sequence, repeating the bending action several times until the sheet metals are produced into profiles.
+Additionally, the CNC system is able to calculate the correct bending sequence, repeating the bending action several times until the sheet metal is produced into profiles.